SpellarBot/open-data-catalog/series-commands.md

  t:pln_district="South Bayshore"
  t:height=40-X
- t:nameaddr="1 ARDATH COURT (COMMUNITY CENTER)" t:pln_desc="New construction of a community center to be located on an empty patch of land on the c orner of Harbor Road and Ingalls Street." t:planner=JDISALVO t:zoning_district_name="RESIDENTIAL- HOUSE, TWO FAMILY" t:apn="APN 4712008"
+ t:nameaddr="1 ARDATH COURT (COMMUNITY CENTER)" t:pln_desc="New construction of a community center to be located on an empty patch of land on the corner of Harbor Road and Ingalls Street." t:planner=JDISALVO t:zoning_district_name="RESIDENTIAL- HOUSE, TWO FAMILY" t:apn="APN 4712008"